New Here?

 If you don't see your question here, we would love to chat with you about your specific request.
 You can submit a question using our contact form, and we'll be in touch with you as soon as we can!

-During that year the Methodists bought a lot extending from Church Avenue (now Main Avenue) to Waterloo Road in Berwyn.
-Ground was broken for the new building in 1887.
-It was completed and officially dedicated as the Berwyn M. E. Church in 1888.
-Many additions and improvements were made to this church between its dedication in 1888 and its eventual sale to the neighboring Trinity Presbyterian Church in 1961.
-Currently this structure is the home of the Footlighters Theater.
+The Methodists acquired a lot extending from Church Avenue (now Main Avenue) to Waterloo Road in Berwyn in 1884.
+Ground was broken for a new building in 1887, and it was completed and dedicated as the Berwyn M. E. Church in 1888.
+Over the years, this church underwent several additions and improvements until its eventual sale to the neighboring Trinity Presbyterian Church in 1961.
+Today, the structure serves as the home of the Footlighters Theater.

-The congregation purchased the present church property on Waterloo Avenue from the Misses Coates in 1956.
-An education building, fellowship hall and a parsonage were constructed and dedicated in 1958.
-In 1961 eight new classrooms and a kitchen were added.
+In 1956, the congregation purchased the current church property on Waterloo Avenue from the Misses Coates.
+Construction of an education building, fellowship hall, and a parsonage took place, and these were dedicated in 1958.
+Subsequently, in 1961, eight new classrooms and a kitchen were added to accommodate the growing community.

-Ground was broken for the new sanctuary in 1966, and it was consecrated in 1967 as Berwyn Methodist Church.
-Our Church’s name was changed to Berwyn United Methodist Church in 1968.
-In 1984 a new parsonage was built on the church property.
+The groundbreaking for our new sanctuary took place in 1966, and it was consecrated as Berwyn Methodist Church in 1967.
+In 1968, our church's name was changed to Berwyn United Methodist Church.
+As a testament to our continued growth and dedication, a new parsonage was constructed on the church property in 1984.

-The Facilities Improvement Project of 2000-2004 grew out of the congregation's recognition of the need for an improved and enlarged physical structure for our church.
-With the backing of a $1.5M capital campaign, ground was broken on March 17, 2002 for a family life center or multipurpose auditorium / dining hall / sports court with state-of-the-art institutional kitchen, an improved and enlarged entrance / parlor area with a new library, and renovated offices and meeting rooms including a fine arts/choir room.
-The cornerstone was laid on May 4, 2003 , and the project was completed in late 2003.
-The name, Schieck Hall, former name of Fellowship Hall, was carried over to the new family life center.
+The Facilities Improvement Project of 2000-2004 was born out of our congregation's recognition of the need for an improved and expanded physical structure.
+With the support of a $1.5M capital campaign, groundbreaking occurred on March 17, 2002, for a family life center—a versatile auditorium, dining hall, and sports court, complete with a state-of-the-art institutional kitchen.
+Additionally, the entrance/parlor area was enhanced and expanded, featuring a new library, renovated offices, meeting rooms, and a fine arts/choir room.
+The project was completed in late 2003, and the new family life center was named Schieck Hall, after the former Fellowship Hall.

-As we enjoy the fruits of our current building project, we give thanks for God's providence in the life of our church and the community beyond.
-We bless the faithful leadership and support of our congregation and pastors throughout the history of Berwyn United Methodist Church.
+Today, as we revel in the accomplishments of our recent building project, we give thanks for God's providence in the life of our church and the wider community.
+We are grateful for the steadfast leadership and unwavering support of our congregation and pastors throughout the remarkable history of Berwyn United Methodist Church.

 Top